terraform-google-modules/terraform-example-foundation/3-networks/README.md

 ### Using Partner Interconnect

-If you have the prerequisites listed in the [Partner Interconnect README](./modules/partner_interconnect/README.md) follow this steps to enable Partner Interconnect to access on-premises resources.
+If you provisioned the prerequisites listed in the [Partner Interconnect README](./modules/partner_interconnect/README.md) follow this steps to enable Partner Interconnect to access on-premises resources.

 1. Rename `partner_interconnect.tf.example` to `partner_interconnect.tf` and `interconnect.auto.tfvars.example` to `interconnect.auto.tfvars` in the environment folder in `3-networks/envs/<environment>` .
-1. Update the file `partner_interconnect.tf` with values that are valid for your environment for the VLAN attachments, locations, candidate subnetworks.
+1. Update the file `partner_interconnect.tf` with values that are valid for your environment for the VLAN attachments, locations, and candidate subnetworks.
 1. The candidate subnetworks variable can be set to `null` to allow the interconnect module to auto generate this value.

 ### OPTIONAL - Using High Availability VPN